EmbedITCZ/jbehave-support/CONTRIBUTING.md

 We write tests primarily in groovy (with the exception of Sample stories mentioned below).
 The tests are running against a mock aplication located in the `jbehave-support-core-test` folder.
 To start it run the `jbehave-support-core-test/jbehave-support-core-test-app/src/main/java/org/jbehavesupport/core/test/app/JbehaveSupportCoreTestApplication.class`.

 Sample stories (`jbehave-support-core/src/test/groovy/org/jbehavesupport/test/sample`) are samples for users and tests at the same time.

+>
+> The release process is done by maven and for the setup, you should follow [the release document](docs/Release.md)
+>